vasu31dev/playwright-ts/README.md

 });
 ```

 In this example, we're testing a login functionality.
 We first navigate to the home page, then perform the login action, and finally verify if the login was successful.
-The page object is managed by the framework, and we can use the `setPage` and `getPage` functions to set and get the page state, ensuring that all the pages operate on the same page object.
+The page object is managed by the framework, and we can use the `setPage` and `getPage` functions to set and get the page state, ensuring that all of the pages operate on the same page object.

 ### Page Objects